 Besides, being completely black will make any loose hair even less visible and not an issue at all!

-These gentle grooming gloves will work well.
+Grooming gloves will work well with this cat.
 Just put them on and pet your cat as you normally do, to remove any lose hair and tangles.

 The exact price of the Bombay kitten depends on the breeder and several other factors.
 Generally, be prepared to spend between $300 and $600 for a pet quality kitten.